Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 Solving 5.
 Operating Expenses

 Then – light bulb moment!
-This new personal current account – let’s call it Newbie Dosh – could be my business’s actual Operating Expenses account.
+This new personal current account – let’s call it Newbie Dosh – could be my business’s Operating Expenses account.

 Profit First for UK Freelancers - diagram showing how income is assigned to different pots